cspwcspw/ESP32_CamToLCD/README.md

 I discuss some key overview ideas here to help clarify what I did.

-Thes rest of this document is in sections:
+The rest of this document is in sections:
 * The Hardware,
 * The Camera Side of Things,
 * The Main Program,